What is a Set Aside? How is it Different than Arizona Expungement?

 What is a Set Aside?
 How is it Different than Expungement in Arizona?

-If you have a criminal conviction on your record, you may have difficulties living a typical life.
+If you have a conviction on your record, a criminal defense attorney can attest that, you may have difficulties living a typical life.
 You may be unable to get your dream job, and some rental companies could even deny you your right to live in their communities.
 With these factors in mind, you are likely desperate to erase charges from your record.

 In most states around the country, you can work with a defense attorney to expunge your charges.